ndhorton/ls170/ls171/the_internet/the_internet_notes.md

 •  The fourth set usually identifies a specific device on that host [???]
 However, this division can vary depending on the specific network configuration and subnetting."

 * There is also a new standard for IP addresses  which is in the process of being adopted, IPv6.
 This representation of  an IP address is broken into 8 sets of hexadecimal characters, each  containing 16 bits of information.
 The first 4 sets are used to locate a specific network on the internet.
 The last 4 sets are typically used to identify a particular interface or device within that network.

+<u>2:2 **Communication Between Processes**</u>

+**<u>Ports</u>**

+* A port is an identifier for a specific process running on a host
+* Each port is an integer in the range 0-65535
+  * 0-1023 -- well known ports.
+These are assigned to processes that provide commonly used network services (server-side, normally).
+For example HTTP is port 80, FTP is port 20 and 21, SMTP is port 25, and so on.
+  * 1024-49151 -- registered ports.
+They are assigned as requested by private entities.
+For example, companies like Microsoft, IBM, and Cisco have ports assigned that they use to provide specific services.
+On some operating systems, ports in this range are also used for allocation as *ephemeral ports* on the client side.
+  * 49152-65535 -- dynamic ports (sometimes known as private prts).
+Ports in this range cannot be registered for a specific use.
+They can be used for customized services or for allocation as ephemeral ports.
+(This is the IANA-recommended range respected by Windows systems.
+On Unix-like systems, the range for ephemeral ports is likely to be 32768-60999 or 32768-65535 depending on the exact OS, and it also varies among Linux distributions.
+On Unix systems, the range for ephemeral ports used to be 1024-5000 but it has shifted and expanded to accommodate more simultaneous connections)
+* Services running on servers will likely have a port in the well-known range assigned to them
+  * We say that a server *listens* on a port.
+* A service running on a client machine, for example in a browser running on your laptop, won't use one of these well-known ports, but instead have an *ephemeral* or temporary port assigned to it by the operating system
+* Ports enable the multiplexing and demultiplexing of multiple process-to-process communication channels over the single host-to-host connection provided by IP addressing.
+The source and destination port numbers in the header of a TCP segment or UDP datagram identify specific processes running on a host.
+The Transport layer PDU including this header information is encapsulated as the data payload of an IP packet, sent across the single channel of the Network layer from host to host, and then used to separate a 'channel' of communication from other channels at the other end by delivering it to the correct process identified by the destination port
+* The combination of IP addresses and port numbers enables end-to-end communication between two networked processes (usually running on different machines)
+* The combination of an IP address and a port number defines a *communication end-point*, generally referred to as a *socket*

+So the system of TCP and UDP ports offers multiplexing and demultiplexing; ports allows us to send multiple channels of data from distinct networked processes over a single channel (IP) of communication between network hosts, and have those channels be separated out again at the other end.